home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 For climate devices, these sensors are available:

 - Filter last reset
+- Climate React low temperature threshold
+- Climate React high temperature threshold

 ## Switch Entities

-For climate devices, this integration provides support to enable/disable a timer to delay a start or stop (depending on the current state) of your device.
+For climate devices, these switches are available:

+Support to enable/disable a timer to delay a start or stop (depending on the current state) of your device.

 The switch uses a timer of 60 minutes delay.
 You can choose a custom delay using the custom `sensibo.enable_timer` service.
 See [Timer](#timer).

+Support to enable/disable Climate React

+Usage of Climate React switch requires that the service has been configured previously in the app or by using the custom `sensibo.enable_climate_react` service.
+See [Climate React](#climate-react)

 For Pure devices, this integration provides support to enable/disable Pure Boost.